Mini-Split Wiring Guide

 We recommend that you consult with a professional installer to help with the electrical requirements of your system and ensure the work is done to code, maintaining the warranty of your mini split system.

-Learn More: How to Find an HVAC Contractor
+Find an HVAC Contractor

 When shopping for connecting wire, be sure to get quality wire that is the proper gauge.
 Also, look for connecting wire that is rated for sun exposure and "UL-listed."
 This signifies that the product has passed safety tests performed by Underwriters Laboratories.

-Common wire sizes include: 16, 14, 10, 8, 6, and 2-gauge wire.
+Common wire sizes include 16, 14, 10, 8, 6, and 2-gauge wire.
 The thickness of the wire determines the amount of current that it can handle safely.

-The higher a wire's gauge, the thinner it is and less current it can handle.
+The higher a wire's gauge, the thinner it is and the less current it can handle.
 Similarly, lower gauge wire is thicker and can handle more current.
 For example, #2 wire can handle 100 amps, while #16 wire can only handle 13 amps.
 Make sure your installer confirms the wire sizing because other factors, like length, will also affect the selection.

 The table below lists common household items by the amount of power they use with the appropriate size wire.
-(Trouble viewing the table?
-Click here).

 Wire Use Rated Ampacity Wire Gauge